-Children may need to spend a lot of time on the internet while studying and they may use other social media and messaging sites such as Facebook, Youtube, Twitter, Instagram, Vine or Whatsapp.
+Children may need to spend a lot of time on the internet while studying and they may use other social media and messaging sites such as Facebook, Youtube, Twitter, Instagram, WhatsApp, TikTok, Snapchat, online Gaming Sites or Discord.
 These can be useful tools, but we need to be aware that there are powerful programmes and networks that use these media platforms to reach out to young people in order to communicate extremist messages.

 Young people at risk may display extrovert behaviour, start getting into trouble at school or on the streets and may mix with other children who behave badly, but this is not always the case.

 There are no typical characteristics of young people who may be more at risk than others.
 However, a sudden change in behaviour could be a potential indicator.
 Sometimes those at risk may be encouraged by the people they are in contact with, not to draw attention to themselves.

 It is important for parents/carers to keep an open channel of communication that involves listening to their children’s views and concerns.
 You may not always agree with your child, but you should convey to them that you’ve understood his or her point of view and want the best for them in life.
 However, if you are concerned about your child, you may want to talk to a local faith or community leader, person of influence or teacher.

 The media provide a view on world affairs.

 However, this is often a very simple version of events which, in reality, are very complex.
 Children may not understand the situation fully or appreciate the dangers involved in the views of some groups.
 They may see things in simple terms and not have the whole picture.

 - Out of character changes in behaviour and peer relationships